spryker/spryker-docs/_includes/pbc/all/install-features/202304.0/install-the-customer-access-feature.md

 {% info_block infoBox "Info" %}

-The verification of this step will happen when you import the infrastructural data related to this feature.
+The verification of this step happens when you import the infrastructural data related to this feature.

 {% endinfo_block %}

 ### 3) Set up the database schema

-Adjust the schema definition so entity changes will trigger events.
+1. Adjust the schema definition so entity changes trigger events.

 | AFFECTED ENTITY                     | TRIGGERED EVENTS                                                                                                                                            |
 |-------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------|